Maatary/haskell-from-first-principles/README.md

 - A module’s name should begin with an uppercase letter.

-- It is expected to reside in the .hs file with the same name ( _The only exception is the Main module, which is allowed to be placed elsewhere_)
+- It is expected to reside in the .hs file with the same name.
+The only exception is the Main module, which is allowed to be placed elsewhere _(see [haskell-no-project](https://github.com/Maatary/haskell-no-project) tutorial on compilation for more on this)_.

   ```haskell
   module ModuleName (<export list>) where